Ferromagnetism

-Permanent magnets (materials that can be magnetized by an external magnetic field and remain magnetized after the external field is removed) are either ferromagnetic or ferrimagnetic, as are the materials that are attracted to them.
-Relatively few materials are ferromagnetic and are typically pure forms, alloys, or compounds of iron, cobalt, nickel, and certain rare-earth metals.
-Beyond its chemical composition, a material's ferromagnetic properties (or lack thereof) are affected by its crystal structure.
-Ferromagnetism is vital in industrial applications and modern technologies, as it is the basis for many electrical and electromechanical devices, such as electromagnets; electric motors; generators; transformers; magnetic storage, including tape recorders and hard disks; and nondestructive testing of ferrous materials.
+Permanent magnets (materials that can be magnetized by an external magnetic field and remain magnetized after the external field is removed) are either ferromagnetic or ferrimagnetic, as are the materials that are strongly attracted to them.
+Relatively few materials are ferromagnetic; the common ones are the metals iron, cobalt, nickel and most of their alloys, and certain rare-earth metals.

+Ferromagnetism is widely used in industrial applications and modern technology, in electromagnetic and electromechanical devices such as electromagnets, electric motors, generators, transformers, magnetic storage (including tape recorders and hard disks), and nondestructive testing of ferrous materials.

-Ferromagnetic materials can be divided into magnetically soft materials like annealed iron, which can be magnetized but do not tend to stay magnetized, and magnetically hard materials, which do.
-Permanent magnets are made from hard ferromagnetic materials, such as alnico, and ferrimagnetic materials, such as ferrite, that are subjected to special processing in a strong magnetic field during manufacturing to align their internal microcrystalline structure, making them difficult to demagnetize.
-To demagnetize a saturated magnet, a certain magnetic field must be applied, and this threshold depends on the coercivity of the respective material.
-Hard materials have high coercivity, whereas soft materials have low coercivity.
-The overall strength of a magnet is measured by its magnetic moment or, alternatively, the total magnetic flux it produces.
+Ferromagnetic materials can be divided into magnetically "soft" materials (like annealed iron) having low coercivity, which do not tend to stay magnetized, and magnetically "hard" materials having high coercivity, which do.
+Permanent magnets are made from hard ferromagnetic materials (such as alnico) and ferrimagnetic materials (such as ferrite) that are subjected to special processing in a strong magnetic field during manufacturing to align their internal microcrystalline structure, making them difficult to demagnetize.
+To demagnetize a saturated magnet, a magnetic field must be applied.
+The threshold at which demagnetization occurs depends on the coercivity of the material.
+The overall strength of a magnet is measured by its magnetic moment or, alternatively, its total magnetic flux.
 The local strength of magnetism in a material is measured by its magnetization.

-History and distinction from ferrimagnetism
+Terms

-Historically, the term ferromagnetism was used for any material that could exhibit spontaneous magnetization: a net magnetic moment in the absence of an external magnetic field; that is any material that could become a magnet.
-This general definition is still in common use.
+Historically, the term ferromagnetism was used for any material that could exhibit spontaneous magnetization: a net magnetic moment in the absence of an external magnetic field; that is, any material that could become a magnet.
+This definition is still in common use.

-However, in a landmark paper in 1948, Louis Néel showed that there are two levels of magnetic alignment that result in this behavior.
+In a landmark paper in 1948, Louis Néel showed that two levels of magnetic alignment result in this behavior.
 One is ferromagnetism in the strict sense, where all the magnetic moments are aligned.
-The other is ferrimagnetism, where some magnetic moments point in the opposite direction but have a smaller contribution, so there is still a spontaneous magnetization.
+The other is ferrimagnetism, where some magnetic moments point in the opposite direction but have a smaller contribution, so spontaneous magnetization is present.

-In the special case where the opposing moments balance completely, the alignment is known as antiferromagnetism.
-Therefore antiferromagnets do not have a spontaneous magnetization.
+In the special case where the opposing moments balance completely, the alignment is known as antiferromagnetism; antiferromagnets do not have a spontaneous magnetization.